kubernetes/examples/staging/cluster-dns/README.md

 $ kubectl config set-context prod --namespace=production --cluster=${CLUSTER_NAME} --user=${USER_NAME}
 ```

-You can view your cluster name and user name in kubernetes config at ~/.kube/config.
+You can view your cluster name and user name in Kubernetes config at ~/.kube/config.

 ### Step Two: Create backend replication controller in each namespace